 Hard-wired detectors aren’t just universally powered, they also work in unison.
 When one unit detects smoke or CO2 in any area of the home, an alarm is triggered by all units.
 This allows occupants to be alerted to an emergency condition wherever they are in the home when the alarm sounds.
 Wireless detectors work independently, so you may not be aware if an alarm is triggered in a remote area of the home.

-Wireless Smoke and CO2 Detector Installation
+Wireless Smoke Detector Installation

 Whereas a wired system usually requires a licensed electrician to install, a wireless installation can be a DIY project.
 Consequently, a wireless smoke and CO2 detector installation is generally much less expensive.